 I’ve been meaning to write this for ages, since it’s a subject that I discussed with my students a while back and I think it’s a really lovely result.

 Here’s a game you can play with a friend.
 Ask your friend to think of a number (whole number!) between 1 and 100.
-Ask him/her/it to divide the number by 11 and tell you the remainder.
+Ask them to divide the number by 11 and tell you the remainder.
 (So you’re expecting a number between 0 and 10.)
 Then ask your friend to divide the original number by 13, and again tell you the remainder.
-Your job is to tell your friend which number he/she/it thought of, using just those two pieces of information.
+Your job is to tell your friend which number they thought of, using just those two pieces of information.
 You might like to think about whether you can do that, perhaps by trying some examples.

 Let’s try an example together.
 Hopefully you’ve tried some examples yourself already, but I think it might be helpful to work through one together.
 Let’s say that the number leaves remainder 7 when divided by 11, and 3 when divided by 13.
 (I promise I’ve just chosen those numbers off the top of my head — I haven’t worked out yet what the starting number might be!)
 Our job is to work out what number (between 1 and 100) would leave those remainders, and we hope that there will be exactly one such number.
 In the language of modular arithmetic, we want to find a number between 1 and 100 such that (mod 11) and (mod 13), and we want to show that there’s only one such number (or we shan’t be sure which number our friend thought of).

 I’d like to describe to you a strategy that will work in a quite general setting.
 There are perhaps more direct ways of tackling problems like this ( is 7 more than a multiple of 11, so it must be of the form for some integer , and then it is also 3 more than a multiple of 13, so …), but I’d like to tell you about a rather more elegant approach, because it generalises nicely and is generally nicer (in my opinion)!
-It’s also more suitable for using if you want to play the game in real time (rather than having to do some quick scribbling while your friend twiddles his thumbs).
+It’s also more suitable for using if you want to play the game in real time (rather than having to do some quick scribbling while your friends twiddle their thumbs).

 I’m going to tell you about a pictorial way of thinking about this, but I’ll explain it with equations too (so don’t worry if you don’t like the picture).
 Here’s the picture.
 (Another test of my drawing skills…)